 3-29-18 Roanoke Times.
 Mountain Valley Pipeline protester charged with blocking Forest Service road.
 “After spending the night in jail, a protester was released Thursday to await trial on charges of blocking a U.S. Forest Service road that leads to a Mountain Valley Pipeline construction site.
 Rafael Snell-Feikema, 22, of Williamsburg was among a crowd of about 20 people who gathered on Pocahontas Road in Giles County Wednesday as part of a growing demonstration against construction of the natural gas pipeline.
 Most of the protesters left when told to disperse by Forest Service law enforcement officers; Snell-Feikema ‘made no attempt to move from the area,’ according to a misdemeanor complaint filed against him in U.S. District Court in Roanoke.
 During the arrest, the defendant told the officers that a 50-foot pole was rigged with Snell-Feikema’s help to stand in the middle of the gravel road, supporting a platform where an anonymous protester was sitting about 30 feet off the ground, the complaint stated. ….
 Protesters have said that the pole and its human occupant are intended to block Mountain Valley construction crews from reaching the top of Peters Mountain, where the 303-mile buried pipeline will pass through the Jefferson National Forest.
 The barricade was also meant to prevent large Forest Service vehicles from using the road in an attempt to remove two protesters who have been sitting in trees along the pipeline’s route at the top of the mountain since Feb.
 26 in an effort to prevent tree-cutting.”

 Washington Post 3-28-18.
 Agency denies pipeline’s request for more time to cut trees.
 “A federal commission denied a request Wednesday from developers of the proposed Atlantic Coast Pipeline to continue cutting down trees along the project’s route beyond an initial deadline designed to protect birds and bats.
 Dominion Energy, leading percentage owner of the natural gas pipeline, told the Federal Energy Regulatory Commission earlier this month that it appeared workers couldn’t complete tree felling in West Virginia, Virginia and North Carolina on time and asked for an extension. ….
 Dominion agreed to the tree-felling restrictions as part of the project’s environmental review process.
-The windows vary from state to state but generally prohibit tree cutting from mid-March or early April through mid-September or mid-November.
+The windows vary from state to state, so a tree removal jacksonville fl would be different from a tree removal service in Texas, etc. but generally prohibit tree cutting from mid-March or early April through mid-September or mid-November.
 Virginia’s restriction began March 15.
 Dominion, in a letter seeking an extension, wrote that the proposed modification would be at least as environmentally protective as the initially agreed-to limits.
 FERC Disagreed. ….
 ‘Those restrictions were put in place for an important purpose, which was to protect migratory birds and bats,’ said Greg Buppert, an attorney for the Southern Environmental Law Center.
 ‘And we think FERC made the right decision and held Dominion to its promise to implement those restrictions for the Atlantic Coast Pipeline.'”
 This story was reported in many other outlets, including The Recorder.

 3-28-18 Register-Herald.
 Tree-sit protest that spilled over into Virginia broken up by authorities.
 “A second protest site that had sprung up on the Virginia side of Peters Mountain was broken up Wednesday afternoon, leaving only a single protestor high up a wooden pole in the middle of a Jefferson National Forest access road.
 According to the Appalachian Against Pipelines Facebook page, a large contingent of law enforcement, including Virginia State Police, U.S Forest Service officials and U.S Marshals, arrived at the protest location at approximately 3:30 p.m.
 Wednesday afternoon and arrested protest ground support members, as well as making the general protest supporters gathered at the location disperse.
 Earlier in the day, protestors had installed a blockade across the access road. ….
 The tree-sitters on the West Virginia slope of Peters Mountain remain in place.”